-The ISP Maths Challenge is one of our exciting new International Learning Opportunities for Students launching this October.
-The online competition will enable students from ISP Schools to compete with each other through fun activities and challenges, with the opportunity for them to also go head‑to‑head with other ISP students in real‑time races that test the speed and accuracy of mathematics fluency.
+The ISP Maths Challenge is one of our exciting International Learning Opportunities for students.
+The online competition enables students from ISP Schools to compete with each other through fun activities and challenges, with the opportunity for them to also go headtohead with other ISP students in realtime races that test the speed and accuracy of mathematics fluency.

-This new learning opportunity will engage our students with Maths through a games-based learning approach and by taking part in the competition students will practice and improve their maths skills through creative activities that balance learning and play.
+This ISP learning opportunity engages our students with maths through a games-based learning approach and by taking part in the competition students practice and improve their maths skills through creative activities that balance learning and play.
 Games based learning via online platforms encourages and motivates students, enabling them to see and feel proud of the progress they are making and creating a fun and engaging learning environment.
 It enables precise differentiation for each individual student and rewards improvement.

-The ISP Maths Challenge consists of a 2-week warm-up period from 16th – 29th November, a week-long competition (the main event!) from the 30th November – 6th December and a celebration week at the end of the competition from the 7th – 12th December.
+The ISP Maths Challenge consists of a 2-week warm-up period, a week-long competition (the main event!) and a celebration week at the end of the competition.
 Students can access the activities at home or at school, so it can be used in class, for homework or simply for fun.
-The Mathletics platform can be accessed via a device with an internet connection, so via a laptop or tablet.

 - Improving problem-solving and maths skills